lukesherwood/beerfinda/README.md

 # Beerfinda

 Todo:

+- check if nuxt images needs special treatment for ssr
 - make registerUser route private, has to have made profile first.
 - convert all fetches to axios
 - complete config for token refresh